SERVIR-Amazonia/barbados-training/intro-gee2/hydrology.md

 <img align="center" src="../images/intro-gee-images/37_rivers_clip.png" hspace="15" vspace="10" width="300">

 Figure 37.
-HydroSHEDS clipped layer showing the river network in Trinidad.
+HydroSHEDS clipped layer showing the river network in Barbados.

 The layer named as ‘Rivers Feature Collection’ contains every single item of the dataset such as small tributaries and minor rivers.
-Now let’s do a zoom at 500 m scale over the capital city.
+Now let’s do a zoom over the capital city.
 We are able to see the scale of visualization by using the scale bar in the lower right corner as it is circled and pointed out in Figure 38.
 Let’s leave only the hydrosheds and true color sentinel layers activated.

 <img align="center" src="../images/intro-gee-images/38_river_sem.png" hspace="15" vspace="10" width="600">